soef/ioBroker.alexa/README.md

 ### __WORK IN PROGRESS__
 * IMPORTANT: Minimum required Node-js version is 16 now!
-* (Apollon77) Update the Push connection after Amazon technology changes
+* (Apollon77) Updated the Push connection after Amazon technology changes
+* (Apollon77) Added some more device types

 ### 3.24.1 (2023-08-08)
 * (Apollon77) Work around Amazon changes that affected all functions over the Push connection